-Along with fall foliage tours, the Coopersville & Marne Railway has EnterTRAINment Excursions and The Famous Pumpkin Train tours.
+Along with fall foliage tours, the Friends of Coopersville and Marne Railway offers The Famous Pumpkin Train tours.
 The historic railway is operated by volunteers and has vintage locomotives with passenger cars from the 1920s.

 You’ll learn about railroad history and equipment from the friendly conductor, too, as you watch the passing fall colors.
 The Famous Pumpkin Train features singing and dancing by the Scarecrow, Little Crow, and Grand Pumpkin characters.
 At the end of the ride, kids get to pick pumpkins out of the pumpkin patch.

 Southern Michigan Railroad Society Fall Train Rides

 The Southern Michigan Railroad Society operates two-hour scenic train rides in Michigan during October.
 The train crosses the River Raisin near the Red Millpond, which features excellent views of the changing leaves.

 You get the best view from the open-air gondola car, but a fully enclosed caboose is available as well.
 If the weather keeps you from riding in the open-air gondola, exploring the antique shops and stores in Tecumseh are a lovely alternative.